malcolmnewson/Simple-Budget---Seng-350/docs/M4/README.md

 | malcolmnewson | 38 | 0.586 | PASS |

 ### Usability - [User can change the time frame of the summary and see the results within 1 second.](https://github.com/seng350/seng350f19-project-2-1/issues/12)
 Our definition of testing this QAS is performance-realated.
 Specifically, with the server under load, we want to ensure that a user can change the time format of their summary page and get the results in less than 1 second.
-We define "under load as handling at least 5 requests per second.
+We define "under load" as handling at least 5 requests per second.

 To test this, a user account, 'perf_user' was created containing 60 purchases.
 By loading this user's summary page, we can make sure that the requests result in a reasonable amount of data being processed.